Blackcodehihub/Group1_StudyTrack/README.md

             - Email: jodelldoños101@gmail.com
             - Password & Confirm Password: Jodell@123

-    - After that it will proceed to Home Page
+    - After that it will proceed to Sign In Page

+5. Sign In Interface
+    - Click Sign up button if you don't have an account
+    - Input all the fields before clicking Sign in button
+        - Example inputs:
+            - Email: jodelldoños101@gmail.com
+            - Password: Jodell@123

+    - If forgot your password, just click Forgot Password button
+        - Forgot Password Modal:
+            - Enter your email address and we’ll send you a verification code
+                - Example input:
+                    - Email: jodelldoños101@gmail.com
+            - Enter Verification Code, check inbox of your email for the PIN Code
+                - Example input:
+                    - PIN: 1 4 3 2
+            - Enter New Password and Confirm Password
+                - Example input:
+                    - New Password: jodellgwapo123
+                    - Confirmm Password: jodellgwapo123

-5. Home Interface
+6. Home Interface
     - Change theme (Optional)
     - Select Date Picker if want to view past classes
     - Browse the Page

-6. Classes Interface
+7. Classes Interface
     - Change theme (Optional)
     - Click + Add Class
     - In Add Class Modal